 Several positions available spanning Glacier-Ice/Ocean Interactions

-Alaska and Greenland: Investigating processes that influence submarine ice-melt at the ocean interface of tidewater glaciers
+Investigating processes that influence submarine ice-melt at the ocean interface of tidewater glaciers (Alaska and Greenland)

 Position:

-The successful applicant will join this team of oceanographers and glaciologists studying the dynamics of ice melt at tidewater glacier interfaces.
+The successful applicant will join a team of oceanographers and glaciologists studying the dynamics of ice melt at tidewater glacier interfaces.
 For applicants with the right background, this might be coupled with work on Antarctic ice shelves (pending funding).

 Recent field measurements and laboratory studies by our group reveal new details of the ice-melt process that are not represented within the current generation of melt models.
 While we have gained considerable insight from these data, we still lack the necessary information to know how to reconcile melt models and observations.
 We seek a postdoctoral researcher to join our team with strengths in interpreting observations through theory and/or modeling.
+The opportunity to join cruises to collect new field data is likely, but not a requirement.

 ice morphology on near-glacier flow circulation patterns